-The Assistant Dean of Student Advocacy and Accountability and Assistant Director of Student Conduct and Community Standards may serve as Appellate Bodies for cases that they have not served as primary investigator or Hearing Officer.
+The Assistant Dean of Student Engagement and Development, Assistant Dean of Enrollment and Student Services and Assistant Director of Student Conduct and Community Standards may serve as Appellate Bodies for cases that they have not served as primary investigator or Hearing Officer.

-While the College President has final authority, the Provost and Vice President for Academic Affairs and Student Services has been designated as the primary Appellate Body for cases heard by individual Hearing Officers or the Student Conduct Hearing Board where the sanctions imposed include Suspension, Dismissal, or Expulsion from the College.
-The Provost and Vice President of Academic Affairs and Student Services' determination represents the final College outcome.
+The College President, or their designee, has final authority, as the primary Appellate Body for cases heard by individual Hearing Officers or the Student Conduct Hearing Board where the sanctions imposed include Suspension, Dismissal, or Expulsion from the College.
+The determination of the College President, or their designee, represents the final College outcome.